Thue–Morse sequence

-The sequence is named after Axel Thue and Marston Morse.
+The sequence is named after Axel Thue, Marston Morse and (in its extended form) Eugène Prouhet.

 Definition

 There are several equivalent ways of defining the Thue–Morse sequence.

 Direct definition

 To compute the nth element tn, write the number n in binary.
 If the number of ones in this binary expansion is odd then tn = 1, if even then tn = 0.
-For this reason John H. Conway et al. called numbers n satisfying tn = 1 odious (for odd) numbers and numbers for which tn = 0 evil (for even) numbers.
-In other words, tn = 0 if n is an evil number and tn = 1 if n is an odious number.
+That is, tn is the even parity bit for n.
+John H. Conway et al. deemed numbers n satisfying tn = 1 to be odious (intended to be similar to odd) numbers, and numbers for which tn = 0 to be evil (similar to even) numbers.